JvanKatwijk/qt-dab/README.md

 The spectrumscope and its widgets
 --------------------------------------------------------------------------

-As mentioned, it was felt that the waterfall did not add much to understanding the characteritics of the signal, and it was removed from the window.
+As mentioned, it was felt that the waterfall did not add much to the understanding of the characteritics of the signal, and it was removed from the window.

-The spectrumscope show on iys left side six different "scopes".
+The spectrumscope show on its left side six different "scopes".
 Note that for each of these scopes the coloring may be set Clicking with the right hand mouse button on the scope, shows a small window on which **three*  colors can be selected: